 Sometimes it's infuriating – as I feel now with double-breasted suits that are being pushed down our throats all over runways and style magazines.
 I may be putting my foot in my mouth later, but I can't imagine me, or any other everyday gent sporting a double-breasted jacket in a normal, non-high fashion environment.
 It's just too formal for anyone other than folks with street-style blogs.

-That’s why I don’t want you to read the following list of out-of-style items and think, “Oh yeah?
+That's why I don't want you to read the following list of out of style clothing trend sand think, “Oh yeah?
 Says one idiot on one stupid website.”
-I get it–not wearing a shirt that is in good condition, or a pair of shoes that still have years of wear left in them just because it’s “not popular” is a pretty shitty reason.
-I get bogged down in existential thoughts on the function clothing performs and wonder if we’re all just suckers buying into advertising.
-Nonetheless, the following items are out of style, and if you’re concerned with such things, you should consider phasing them out of your wardrobe for more timeless alternatives.
+I get it–not wearing a shirt that is in good condition, or a pair of shoes that still have years of wear left in them just because it's “not popular” is a pretty shitty reason.
+I get bogged down in existential thoughts on the function clothing performs and wonder if we're all just suckers buying into advertising.
+Nonetheless, the following items are out of style, and if you're concerned with such things, you should consider phasing them out of your wardrobe for more timeless alternatives.

 1. Square-toe Shoes

-If you’re only going to ditch one of the items on the list, make it this.
-Nothing screams late 90′s more than chunky-soled, squared-toe dress shoes.
+If you're only going to ditch one out of style clothing trend, make it this.
+Nothing screams late 90's more than chunky-soled, squared-toe dress shoes.
 A combination of a boot and a dress shoe, these shoes are prevalent among guys who are still wearing the first pair of dress shoes they bought in college.
-Kenneth Cole made a bajillion dollars off of all of us, but it’s time we retire these bad boys.
+Kenneth Cole made a bajillion dollars off of all of us, but it's time we retire these bad boys.